lpsmlgeo/lpsmlgeo.github.io/_posts/2019-09-07-remote-sensing-ai.md

 ---
 layout: post
-title: To be
+title: Remote Sesing for Machine and Deep Learning
-subtitle: ... or not to be?
+subtitle: Available datasets and how you can use them
-tags: [books, shakespeare, test]
+tags: [AI, Remote Sensing, Datasets]
 ---

 To be, or not to be--that is the question: